Dominion Land Survey: Townships

 Starting at each intersection of a meridian and a baseline and working west (also working east of the First Meridian and the Coast Meridian), nearly square townships were surveyed, whose north–south and east–west sides are about 6 mi in length.
 There are two tiers of townships to the north and two tiers to the south of each baseline.

 Because the east and west edges of townships, called "range lines", are meridians of longitude, they converge towards the North Pole.
 Therefore, the north edge of every township is slightly shorter than the south.
 Only along the baselines do townships have their nominal width from east to west.
 The two townships to the north of a baseline gradually narrow as one moves north, and the two to the south gradually widen as one moves south.
 Halfway between two base lines, wider-than-nominal townships abut narrower-than-nominal townships.
 The east and west boundaries of these townships therefore do not align, and north–south roads that follow the survey system have to jog to the east or west.
 These east–west lines halfway between baselines are called "correction lines".

 Townships are designated by their "township number" and "range number".
 Township 1 is the first north of the First Baseline, and the numbers increase to the north.
 Range numbers recommence with Range 1 at each meridian and increase to the west (also east of First Meridian and Coast Meridian).
 On maps, township numbers are marked in Arabic numerals, but range numbers are often marked in Roman numerals; however, in other contexts Arabic numerals are used for both.
 Individual townships are designated such as "Township 52, Range 25 west of the Fourth Meridian," abbreviated "52-25-W4."
 In Manitoba, the First Meridian is the only one used, so the abbreviations are even more terse, e.g., "3-1-W" and "24-2-E.".
 In Manitoba legislation, the abbreviations WPM and EPM are used: "3-1 WPM" and "2N4-2 EPM".

 Sections

 Every township is divided into 36 sections, each about 1 mi square.
-Sections are numbered within townships, beginning with the southeast section, as follows (north at top):
+Sections are numbered within townships beginning with the southeast section and continuing in a snaking pattern until reaching the northeast corner (in contrast to the US which starts from the northeast), as follows (north at top):